yy7-f/Unet-Brain-Segmentation/README.md

 # Unet-Brain-Segmentation

-Unet models optimized with the Dice Loss and binary cross entropy loss were developed for brain tumor segmentation.
+Developed Unet models optimized with the Dice Loss and binary cross entropy loss for brain tumor segmentation.

 Dataset: